Bachelor of General Studies

 Admission Criteria: Admission to the Bachelor of General Studies program is available to matriculated students who have earned a minimum of 75 credits who require a degree completion program.
 Successful applicants must be currently matriculated at Rowan; have 45 credits or fewer to complete toward a degree; be transferring from a declared major and provide evidence that they have attempted to make progress in the major; demonstrate that the BGS degree is the best option for them.

-Procedure for Admission: Upon advisor or self-referral to the program, students will meet with the program advisor, Ms. Julia Beth Rey (email@example.com; 856-256-4459), to evaluate their candidacy for the BGS program and to identify the academic focus area.
-Students deemed to be suitable candidates will complete the BGS application and will submit it to the program coordinator, Dr. Catherine Parrish (firstname.lastname@example.org; 856-256-4324).
+Procedure for Admission: Upon advisor or self-referral to the program, students will meet with the program advisor, Mr. JP Hash (firstname.lastname@example.org; 856-256-5743), to evaluate their candidacy for the BGS program and to identify the academic focus area.
+Students deemed to be suitable candidates will complete the BGS application and will submit it to the program coordinator, Dr. Tanya Clark (email@example.com; 856-256-4500 ext.
+3482).
 Successful applicants will then work with the advisor and coordinator to complete the BGS Learning Contract.

 Student Learning Outcomes